 Crisis Management: Staved off a $200M brand franchise loss by engaging in quick countermeasures to a pasta-manufacturing product quality issue.
 Convinced Health Protection that it was a taste issue and not a health hazard.
 The product was quietly recalled without incident.

-Brand Development: Assisted Brand Managers with development of cost efficient, positive public awareness raising PR programs.
+Brand Development: Assisted Brand Managers with the development of cost-efficient, positive public awareness-raising PR programs.
 Impact-rich results garnered $500K in media coverage on three product launches.

 DIRECTOR, PUBLIC RELATIONS/PUBLIC AFFAIRS

 Requested to serve as a stabilizing influence during this time of extensive mergers, acquisitions, divestitures and leveraged buy-outs.
 Presided over programming to support various crisis issues including downsizing, plant closings, plant strike, national product recalls related to product safety/product failure.
 Demonstrated unwavering leadership during these extremely chaotic, unpredictable and dangerous times.
-Central point of contact with international parent company to ensure consistent promotion of Nabisco and its (350) brands.
+The central point of contact with the international parent company to ensure the consistent promotion of Nabisco and its (350) brands.